11.1 – The Valuation Ratio

 Based on these observations, the following conclusions can be made –

-- One has to be cautious while investing in stocks when the market’s P/E valuations is above 22x
+- One has to be cautious while investing in stocks when the market’s P/E valuations are above 22x

 - Historically the best time to invest in the markets is when the valuations are around 16x or below.

-One can easily find out Index P/E valuation on a daily basis by visiting the National Stock Exchange (NSE) website.
+One can easily find out the Index P/E valuation daily by visiting the National Stock Exchange (NSE) website.